BilalCheema-tech/nCino/readme.md

 	### For End to End Automation Tests
 		1. Navigate to project
-		2. Open “data.properties” file
+		2. Open “data.properties” file to view the test data
-		3. Provide the correct values for eBay USERNAME (endToEndAutomationTest.username) and PASSWORD (endToEndAutomationTest.password)
-		4. Default browser is set to Google Chrome.
-If you want to change that to Mozilla Firefox, please mention ‘firefox’ in the Browser (endToEndAutomationTest.selenium.browser)
+		3. Default browser is set to Google Chrome.
-		5. Navigate to src/test/java/com.mycompany.app
+		4. Navigate to src/test/java/com.mycompany.app
-		6. Right click on HomePage.java and Run as ‘TestNg Test’
+		5. Right click on HomePage.java and Run as ‘TestNg Test’